efarish/portfolio/aws/ecs_docker/README.md

 sam deploy
 ```

-# Run The ECS Cluster in AWS

-In the AWS console, go the the ECS service, on Task Definitions screen select newly defined task, select `Deploy->Run`, on the create screen, select the `ecs1` cluster created for this project, and then deploy the task to the cluster by clicking the create task button.

-A public IP will be available on the cluster task's configuration screen.
-Use that IP and the Jupyter notebook in this distribution's `client` directory to test the endpoint.
+At this point, an AWS ECS cluster should be deployed.
+Within it will be a service and a single task.
+In the task's configuration screen, find the public IP.
+Use that IP and the notebook in this distribution's `./client` folder to test the ECS endpoint.

 # AWS Clean Up

-At this point you'll have a task running in the ECS cluster created for this project.
-To avoid unwanted AWS charges, the task must be terminated.
-Go to the AWS ECS console, click on the cluster created for this project, open the `Tasks` tab, and stop the task.

-Next, to remove the resources created for this project: go to CloudFormation in the AWS console, find the stack with the name `sam-app-ecs1` and delete it.
+To avoid unwanted AWS charges, the CloudFormation stack for this project must be deleted.
+Go to CloudFormation in the AWS console, find the stack with the name `sam-app-ecs1` and delete it.

 Finally, in the AWS console go to the ECR screen screen and remove the Docker image used for this project.